CUBRID/cubrid-manual/en/api/php.rst

 *   PHP 5.3 source code: Remember to get the src package that matches your binary version.
 After you extract the PHP 5.3 src, add system environment variable **%PHP5_SRC%** and set its value to the path of PHP 5.3 source code.
 In the VC9 [Property Pages] dialog box, select [General] under the [C/C++] tree node.
 You can see **$(PHP5_SRC)** in [Additional Include Directories].

-*   CUBRID PHP driver source code: You can download CUBRID PHP driver source code of which version is the same as the version of CUBRID that is installed on your system.
+*   CUBRID PHP driver source code: You can download CUBRID PHP driver source code of which the version is the same as the version of CUBRID that is installed on your system.
 You can get it from http://www.cubrid.org/?mid=downloads&item=php_driver .

 .. note::